Communicative Sciences and Disorders (MS)

 Program Description

 The Master of Science program in Communicative Sciences and Disorders prepares graduates to be eligible for professional licensure as a speech-language pathologist.
-The program provides a broad-based and comprehensive education in both the theoretical and practical aspects of communicative sciences and disorders.
+The program provides a broad-based and comprehensive education in both the theoretical and practical aspects of communicative sciences and disorders (CSD).
 Courses and field work are designed to achieve the integration of academic and clinical experiences.
 Unique among MS programs, upon completion, all students in the MS will graduate with a solid foundation in culturally responsive practices in the field.

-Graduates of the program are prepared to make informed diagnostic judgments, as well as plan and execute a program of therapeutic management for persons with communication and swallowing impairments.
-Accredited by the American Speech-Language-Hearing Association (ASHA), successful completion of this MS program can lead to the Certificate of Clinical Competence (CCC) from the ASHA and licensure as a speech-language pathologist.1 They are also eligible to complete the ASHA CF, apply for New York State licensure, and the New York Teacher for Students with Speech and Language Disabilities (TSSLD) certification.
+Accredited by the American Speech-Language-Hearing Association (ASHA), successful completion of this MS program can lead to the Certificate of Clinical Competence (CCC) from the ASHA and licensure as a speech-language pathologist.1 Graduates are also eligible to complete the ASHA CF and apply for New York State licensure and for the New York Teacher of Students with Speech and Language Disabilities (TSSLD) certification.
 Some students may also elect to complete an optional track that leads to eligibility for the bilingual extension (BE) to the New York State TSSLD certificate.1

 1